 Single implant procedure

 Dr. Shimizu is an accredited member of the American Academy of Cosmetic Dentistry.
-There are 417 dental professionals worldwide (Only six in Houston area) as of 2021 who have achieved this prestigious honor.
+There are 486 dental professionals worldwide (Only four in Houston) as of 2023 who have achieved this prestigious honor.